KalinLambrev/ShareCode/README.md

-# Share Code Platfor
+# Share Code Platform

-Simple share a snippets of code platform with user roles.
+Share snippets of code platform with user roles.
 Create a simple snippets, list and like them as Member.
 Delete and list the snippets as Admin.
-As Incognito User you can onle list the snippets.
+As Incognito User you can only list the snippets.

 ## Star server